VeronicaLourens/vero-perfume/README.md

 ## User account & Profile page

 User signs up an account with filling in the personal details the sign up form.
-Then Vero Perfume sends an email to the user with a link asking the user to confirm the sign up process.
+Then Vero Perfume sends an email to the user with a link asking the user to verify the email address.
 The user's account is completed once the user click the confirm button.
 And the user is redirected to the sign in page.

 * Account sign up
 ![Sign up](https://veroperfume.s3.eu-west-2.amazonaws.com/media/readme-pics/account-sign-up.png)

-* Sign up feedback
+* Verify email address
 ![Confirmation email](https://veroperfume.s3.eu-west-2.amazonaws.com/media/readme-pics/verify-email.png)

 [Back to top](#vero-perfume)